omarkmu/pz-omichat/docs/sandbox-options/languages.md

 **Default:** `English;French;Italian;German;Spanish;Danish;Dutch;Hungarian;Norwegian;Polish;Portuguese;Russian;Turkish;Japanese;Mandarin;Finnish;Korean;Thai;Ukrainian;ASL`

 The roleplay languages that players can use, separated by semicolons.
-The default values are based on the game's available languages (with the exception of ASL).

 Up to 32 languages can be specified.
 The first language in the list will be treated as the default language player characters speak.